metaperl/pure-python-web-development/jupyterbook/end-notes.md

 https://solara.dev/docs/tutorial/streamlit

+### Jacob Ferus criticized it

+Jacob Ferus reveals [some shocking limitations](https://medium.com/@dreamferus/should-you-build-your-next-app-in-streamlit-b01adc007f1c) in his article -

+> Streamlit is very constrained.
+Oh, you would like to change the color of a button?
+Sorry, no way to do it.
+You want to add some Javascript/HTML/CSS, nope!
+Do you need a popup?
+No, not possible.
+Some would argue you could do some of these things but it will require ugly hacks.
+My point is, if you would like to do anything that isn’t part of the rather small set of existing options, you’re going to have a bad time.

+He also covers the inefficiency issue that others have noticed.

 ## Performance

 Python is the second best language for any task and it's rarely the ideal choice for something that needs to run fast in a single process.
 That being said, there still need to be some minimum levels of responsiveness to remain useable.